1984 Libyan hostage incident: 13–14 December 1984

 Allen Russell was placed on trial and charged with sharing state secrets with British journalists.
 Robin Plummer seized the opportunity to speak to the press, stated his innocence and made a plea for warm clothing.

 24 December 1984

 The four men were confirmed as political hostages by Gaddafi.
 Waite held a Christmas carol service with the hostages.

 6 January 1985

-Col Gaddafi himself placed the matter of the remaining hostages before the members of the Basic and General People's Congresses, the system of democracy prevalent in Libya at the time, for a decision on the release of the hostages.
+Col Gaddafi himself placed the matter of the remaining hostages before the members of the Basic and General People's Congresses, the systems of democracy prevalent in Libya at the time, for a decision on the release of the hostages.

 1 February 1985

-Then WPC Fletcher's memorial was unveiled temporarily disrupting negotiations and sent a very clear message to the Libyans.
+WPC Fletcher's memorial was unveiled, which temporarily disrupted negotiations and sent a very clear message to the Libyans.

 5 February 1985

-The Congresses voted by an overwhelming majority to release the hostages.
-But there were conditions to the release.
-The release was however subject to a few days' delay, for undisclosed reasons.
+The Congresses voted by an overwhelming majority to release the hostages, but with conditions attached.
+For undisclosed reasons, the release was also subject to a few days' delay.